 My church offered the opportunity to travel for 10 days in Israel.
 I jumped at the chance.
 So daily I will be posting images and comments.
 I hope you are blessed with what I share.

-This blog is dedicated to BL who is soon to meet our Lord and Savior Jesus Christ.
+This blog is dedicated to BL who went to meet our Lord and Savior Jesus Christ.
 We’ve been friends for over 40 years, raised our boys together, and our lives should have had many more years along side each other.
 God had other plans.
 We will be together for eternity.

 I love you and will miss you terribly.